reeva111/i-Nav/README.md

 This project enables efficient and realistic indoor navigation within complex buildings such as academic campuses, hospitals, and commercial facilities—where traversal time is more critical than physical distance.

----

-Let me know if you'd like to add a section for setup instructions or include visual examples like floorplans or routing diagrams.